Alloparenting: Chimpanzees

-Indian Free-Range Dogs
+Indian free-range dogs

 Alloparenting is observed in Indian free-range dogs as they roam the streets of India.
 In this study, the researchers spent their time following one dog known as ML during the first season and her daughter PW, during the second.
 They found that ML spent roughly 18.05% of her time with her pups.
 Of this 18.05%, 5.55% of that was spent actively parenting.
 Over time as the pups grew up and got more independent ML spent less time with them.
 For PW, she spent 65% of her time with her pups which 84.6% of that was spent actively parenting.
 For PW, her mother ML helped parent two of her pups.
 This occurred in the second year when ML did not give birth to any litter herself.
 ML showed all the behaviors of actual parenting.
 She helped groom, provide food, play, and protect the pups however she did not allow them to suckle.
 ML spent a significantly higher amount of time and effort guarding than she did with any other active parental care behaviors when alloparenting.
 When ML was alloparenting her grandchildren, the amount of time spent with them did not decrease as it did for her pups.
 Instead, she spent the same amount of time with them.
 She did not show any bias towards them and cared for each pup equally.
 Although there was no decrease in her time spent, her time alloparenting overall was less than what both her and PW spent with their kin.